 - It is important to know about the health of your child’s teeth from the initial days for his better oral health in later days.

 IMPORTANCE OF DENTIST

-- Dentist can provide you complete guidance on your child’s oral condition and help prevention of any sort of gum or tooth related issues.
+- The dentist can provide you complete guidance on your child’s oral condition and help prevention of any sort of gum or tooth-related issues.